CME211/notes/lecture-06/1-intro-to-oop.md

 ### Why not object oriented programming?

-* Proper object oriented programming design is hard.
+* Proper object oriented programming design is **hard**.
 There is a cottage industry of tools and books.

 * Programmers tend to abuse object oriented programming features leading to code bases that are *extremely* difficult to work with.
 (This might also mean **job security**)